 # Tip - Don't delete your databases if you want to reinstall later. sudo stack -mysql=keep-data -purge

-Before remove MySQL you should make a backup of your databases, specially if you use the
+Before removing MySQL, you should make a backup of your databases, especially if you use the

 sudo stack -pma -purge